2022 Red Sea

 The Azores are a remote group of islands in the Atlantic at the very edge of the North Atlantic Gyre.

 This expedition is a collaboration with the Stazione Zoologica Anton Dohrn.
-We will collect surface water microplastic samples around the Aeolian islands for the very first time and combine the data with fish ingested microplastic data collected by the marine researchers from Anton Dohrn to see the connection between the microplastic floating and the impact it has on the ecosystem.
+We will collect surface water microplastic samples around the Aeolian islands and combine the data with microplastic samples taken at 50 meter depth.